-The indirect cost policies contained in 2 CFR Part 200 (Appendix III, "Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Educational Organizations"; Appendix IV, "Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations"; and Appendix VII, "States and Local Government and Indian Tribe Indirect Cost Proposals") will apply to MBDA awards for its business development programs.
-See generally, 2 CFR § 200.414 (e).
+The indirect cost policies contained in 2 CFR Part 200 (Appendix III, "Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Educational Organizations"; Appendix IV, "Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations"; and Appendix VII, "States and Local Government and Indian Tribe Indirect Cost Proposals") will apply to MBDA awards for its business development programs, including the AMP.
+See generally, 2 CFR § 200.414(e).

-Project operators are expected to understand and adhere to regulations pertaining to use of Federal funds.
+The AMP operator is expected to understand and adhere to regulations pertaining to use of Federal funds